Curfews and other restrictions on daily life aimed at curbing the virus' spread remain a reality for millions around the world.

-- June 1: Map and chart now use the stringency index with version 3.1 of the index methodology.
+- June 1, 2020: Graphics now use the stringency index with version 3.1 of the index methodology.

-- May 5: Map and chart updated to use a six-colour instead of five-colour scale to represent stringency index values.
+- May 5, 2020: Graphics updated to use a six-colour instead of five-colour scale to represent stringency index values.

-- May 1: Map animation controls added.
-Map and chart now use the stringency index with version 2.0 of the index methodology.
+- May 1, 2020: Map animation controls added.
+Graphics now use the stringency index with version 2.0 of the index methodology.

 Help the Blavatnik School of Government at Oxford university improve the stringency index used in this map by providing direct feedback.